ravendb/docs/version_2_5/docs/server/extending/bundles/sql-replication.markdown

 #SQL Replication Bundle

-RavenDB 2.5 introduced new SQL Replication bundle.
+To provide an easy and flexible way to setup a replication to SQL servers, we have replaced the Index Replication bundle with new mechanism that is a part of a SQL Replication bundle.

 Supported SQL providers:
 * System.Data.SqlClient